dojo/docs/howto.rst

 -----------------

 - Should all form control examples also include a dijit.form.Form tag?
+  *nikolai: I think its a good habbit to dojoize forms as much as you can, to get the full benefit of using them, but I am not sure whether this is the way to go*
 - What is the convention for attributes, methods, etc.?
 These should be spelled out in the How-To or be given their own tags
+  *nikolai: how do you mean?*
 - Should we remove the remaining refs to 0.9 (like dijit.form.I nlineEdit?)
+  * probably for now we should only document what will be in 1.2, for old docs people would have to look up the book and other resources*
 - NumberSpinner page has an example of code examples getting mushed together.
 Solution?
+  * I fixed that, was a little } missing :) reST is very sensitive in regards to indenting, code, etc.
 - Is there a way to display REAL help underneath the editor box?
 The help that sometimes appears doesn't actually work.
+  * underneath the wiki editor? yah, will look into that :) I agree, its rather confusing*
 - There doesn't seem to be a way to link outside of the directory and its children.  /path/to/file doesn't work, and though you can use ../.. the rules for how many to include don't seem to apply
+  * its fixed now, just use absolute linking without a first / - so when you are in dijit and want to link to dojox you just do `text <dojox/foo>`_ also see the `howto <howto>`_ I sortof updated the docs
 - As a general rule, do we want to factor out common concepts (like Containers, which are explained on the new TabContainer page) and refer back to them?
 Or explain them on each widget page?
 Does it depend on the widget and what concepts are most central to the widget?
+  * I'd think we should factor them out and and explain about those concepts on delegated pages, again not sure if this is the way to go though*